 Kundalini alone is power.
 The learned one should rouse it from its seat to the middle of the eyebrows.
 This is known as the kundalini awakening.
 This involves two practices.
 The rousing of Sarasvati Nadi and holding up the Prana.
 By these practices, Kundalini gets its uprightness.

 Among these practices, I now explain the practice of rousing the Sarasvati Nadi which was known as Arundhati earlier.
 By rousing the Nadi, Kundalini makes her move on her own.

 I now proceed to explain Pranayama.
 Prana is the vital air coursing through the body.
-Ayama is Kumbhaka or the control.
+Ayama is Kumbhaka or control.
 Kumbhaka is of two kinds: Sakala Kumbhaka (combined with inhalation and exhalation) and Kevala Kumbhaka (happening on its own).
-Combined variety is to be practised till Kevala Kumbhaka manifests on its own.
+Combined variety is to be practiced till Kevala Kumbhaka manifests on its own.
 Kumbhakas namely Surya Kumbhaka, Ujjayi Kumbhaka, Sitali Kumbhaka, and Bastrika Kumbhaka are of combined variety.

 Securing a secluded and hallowed spot within the reach of the bow, devoid of pebbles, chillness, fire, and water, he should assume Baddha Padmasana on a seat which is of medium height, which is easy to assume, and which gives comfort.

 Rousing the Sarasvati Nadi, he should inhale the air through right nostril to his maximum capacity and expelling through the left nostril to purify his skull.
 (Note: It is implied that Kumbhaka to the maximum convenient capacity should be performed in between).

 The diseases arising out of Vada and intestinal worms are destroyed.
 This practice should be repeated again and again.
 It is known as Surya Bheda.